Fiedzia/dbfish/README.md

  * kill most of .unwrap()
  * debug source and destination
  * tests
- * jump to database shell (native client or python shell with connection set up)
+ * jump to database shell (native client, litecli/mycli/pgcli or python shell with connection set up)